 5. Slip Resistance

 Slip resistance is one more aspect of elbow compression sleeves that often goes ignored.
 You cannot risk buying a sleeve that can slip off mid-exercise.
-Make sure that your sleeve stays firmly attached to your arm and in case you experience frequent slips, it’s time to change to a different brand.
+Make sure that your sleeve stays firmly attached to your arm.
+In case you experience frequent slips, it’s time to change to a different brand.

 6. Stitching Quality

-Getting a double-stitched elbow compression sleeve is always preferred because when you are using these sleeves for weightlifting, your muscles will expand and contract quite a bit and there will be quite a lot of stress on the sleeve.
+Getting a double-stitched elbow compression sleeve is always preferred.
+Because when you are using these sleeves for weightlifting, your muscles will expand and contract quite a bit.
+There will be quite a lot of stress on the sleeve.
 Sometimes, this might lead to the sleeve tearing through.
 A double-stitched sleeve will make sure that it is strong enough and will last you for a while.

 Different sleeves are made in different designs.
 Some of them come in plain blacks while others come with a single logo.
 Some might feature stripes while others might feature different designs.
 Choose the sleeve that meets your gym attire the best.